USF-HII/madeline/README.md

 2. Install docker-compose (https://docs.docker.com/compose/install/)

-3. Run `/bin/test` which will:
+3. Run `./bin/test` which will:
   - a.
 Build a docker image of `madeline:latest`
   - b.
-Run docker-compose up to instantiate the `madeline-app` and `madeline-client` containers
+Run `docker-compose up` starting the `madeline-app` and `madeline-client` containers
   - c.
-Run docker exec madeline-client ./test.sh to run the test suite
+Run `docker exec madeline-client ./test.sh` to run the test suite

 ## API